Lenn Kudrjawizki

 Lenn Kudrjawizki (born 10 October 1975) is a German actor and musician.

 Biography

-Lenn Kudrjawizki came with his parents at the age of two months from Leningrad to East Berlin, where his father had a job as a scientist and his mother worked as an interpreter.
+Lenn Kudrjawizki came with his parents at the age of two months from Leningrad to East Berlin, where his Ukrainian father had a job as a scientist and his mother worked as an interpreter.
 He discovered violin playing and at the age of 6 he was on stage with the Leningrad State Ballet.
 He attended an artistic high school, where he received acting, singing and violin lessons.
 In Dresden he finally studied violin.